mshernandez5/coinaccount/README.md

 Plugin written by [@mshernandez5](https://github.com/mshernandez5/) with special thanks to the projects making this one possible:
 * The Vertcoin, Bitcoin, and Litecoin Projects
 * Bukkit/Spigot, Vault API
 * Dependencies...
-H2, Hibernate, Gson, Junit
+H2, Hibernate, Guice, Gson, Junit

 ## Donations
 This plugin took time and effort, consider donating if you like the results!